 Pawan Kriplani and team have a lot of ingredients right for this production, they have an interesting story, an eerie set-up in the hills, even an intriguing back-story to the witch, but the Kapoor-Khan combination doesn’t work.
 And some of the jokes are so terrible, they feel like they have been re-hashed from the scripts of Filmfare awards, like the nepotism dig at the actors.
 Kapoor is even worse than Jacqueline Fernandez, who gets to pretty much play herself, so not too many complains there.
 Jaaved Jafri plays a cop who is after the two brothers for fraud, and he had one of the most hilarious scenes in the film.
 Jafri would’ve perhaps been a more fun lead than Saif.

 It’s one thing to make fun of nepotism, and yet give in to the temptations of going with big names.
 The makers do not spend money where they should have – VFX.
 The graphics of the supernatural elements are so bad, they make you cringe.
 If you are going to make a horror movie, at least spend some money on the damn visual effects!
-The 2018 horror film ‘Tumbbad’ which was made on a modest budget of Rs 5 crore had much better effects than ‘Bhoot Police’ that has been made on a budget of Rs 40 crore.
+The 2018 horror film ‘Tumbbad’ which was made on a modest budget of Rs 5 crore had much better effects than ‘Bhoot Police’ that cost Rs 40 crore to make.
 Sigh.

 This film could’ve been shorter and needed better leads and a better paid VFX team.
 The climax is actually decent, with an interesting little twist towards the end, but the good parts come too late.
 It’s a 4/10 from me.